avishekdutta14/iMAGine/README.md

 ### For annotating filtered reads for taxonomic affiliation

 [Kaiju](http://kaiju.binf.ku.dk/) can be used for this.
-For offline use please visit the Kaiju github [link](https://github.com/bioinformatics-centre/kaiju).
-Do not forget to download the [reference database](http://kaiju.binf.ku.dk/server) for Kaiju if you are using offline version.
+For offline use, please visit the Kaiju GitHub [link](https://github.com/bioinformatics-centre/kaiju).
+Do not forget to download the [reference database](http://kaiju.binf.ku.dk/server) for Kaiju if you are using the offline version.
+In this step, you will get an idea of the taxonomic distribution of different domains of life (depending on the database you are using you can also get a rough idea of the eukaryotic population distribution).

 ### For annotating assembled contigs (whole metagenome)

-1. Kaiju
+1. [Kaiju](http://kaiju.binf.ku.dk/)- The same thing as before.
+Here, the classification may be resolved a bit better due to read assembly.
+But be aware, the distribution here is not directly proportional to the abundance of taxa in this step.
-2. Prodigal followed by annotation using KEGG or other databases
+2. [Prodigal](https://github.com/hyattpd/Prodigal) followed by annotation using [KEGG](https://www.genome.jp/kegg/)  or other databases - Prodigal is a fantastic tool in deciphering protein-coding genes for prokaryotic genomes.
+Be sure to select the [metagenome mode](https://github.com/hyattpd/Prodigal) for this step.
+Once you obtain the protein/amino acid sequences from prodigal, you can use [GhostKOALA server](https://www.kegg.jp/ghostkoala/), a KEGG-based annotation server.
-3. Prokka (a fast one)
+3. [Prokka](https://github.com/tseemann/prokka) (a fast one) - I really like Prokka because it will give you a sense of the metagenomic inventory (rapidly).
+Prokka also uses prodigal.
+So if you are using Prokka, you will also get the translated amino sequences from here :tada:.
+This is an offline tool.
+Be sure to select the metagenome mode.
-4. IMG
+4. [IMG Annotation Pipeline](https://img.jgi.doe.gov/docs/pipelineV5/) - IMG annotation pipeline can also be used.
+It will give you both holistic and detailed view of the metagenome inventory.
+There are also many other downstream analysis tools present in the [online portal](https://img.jgi.doe.gov/cgi-bin/mer/main.cgi).
+This is an online tool.
+Please review the submission/privacy policy before submitting the data.
-5. eggNOG
+5. [eggNOG](http://eggnog5.embl.de/#/app/home) - It has got both online and offline versions.
+The [online version](http://eggnog-mapper.embl.de/) has some restrictions on the amount of data that can be uploaded.
+You can find the overall workflow for eggNOG [here](http://eggnog-mapper.embl.de/static/emapper_workflow.png).
-6. MG-RAST
+6. [MG-RAST](https://www.mg-rast.org/) - MG-RAST has both online and offline versions.
+Please review the submission/privacy policy before submitting the data.

-### For assembling MAGs/Genomes
+### For annotating MAGs/Genomes

-1. GTDB-Tk (for taxonomic affiliation)
+1. [GTDB-Tk](https://ecogenomics.github.io/GTDBTk/) (for taxonomic affiliation) - This tool used [Genome Taxonomy Database](https://gtdb.ecogenomic.org/) for taxonomic annotation of MAGs or Genomes
-2. Prokka (a fast one)
+2. Prokka (a fast one) - Same as mentioned before.
+But be sure to select the correct mode of annotation.
+And use the correct flag for [-kingdom](https://github.com/tseemann/prokka#command-line-options).
+You can also play around with the other [parameters](https://github.com/tseemann/prokka#command-line-options)
-3. Prodigal followed by annotation using KEGG or other databases
+3. [Prodigal](https://github.com/hyattpd/Prodigal) followed by annotation using KEGG or other databases - Same as mentioned before.
+But be sure to use the correct parameters.
+For genomes use [BLASTKoala](https://www.kegg.jp/blastkoala/) server for KEGG-based annotation.
-4. RAST
+4. [RAST](https://rast.nmpdr.org/rast.cgi) - RAST annotation is done based on subsystems technology.
+It is an online platform and gives you a wide array of results.

 ## How to cite